danielepusceddu/CPP-8/README.md

 Chip-8 interpreter created with C++17.

 It can use SDL2, SFML2 or WebAssembly to run on the web.
+You can it running here: danielepusceddu.github.io

 ### Compiling for desktop
 CPP-8 can be compiled to use SFML 2.5 or SDL2 as multimedia libraries.

 SDL2 is the default.
 Give "-DCPP8_ENGINE=SFML" to cmake to compile for SFML.

-Compile in an appropriate build folder made in the root of the project.
+Compile in an appropriate build directory made in the root of the project.

 The executable can then be moved anywhere you want and it will still work.
 The sound effect is now embedded into the executable.